sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Third-party sources

-The plugin uses the [mempool.space REST API](https://mempool.space/docs/api/rest) to get the Bitcoin blockchain data and the Bitcoin price data.
+This plugin uses the [mempool.space REST API](https://mempool.space/docs/api/rest) to get the Bitcoin blockchain data and the Bitcoin price data.

 ## Installation

 ### In Obsidian

-Go to `Settings > Community plugins > "Browse" community plugins`, and search for "Bitcoin Block Stamp".
+1. Go to `Settings > Community plugins > "Browse" community plugins`, and search for "Bitcoin Block Stamp".

-Select **Install** and after successful installation select **Enable**.
+2. Select **Install** and after successful installation select **Enable**.

-You should now see "Bitcoin Block Stamp" under "Community plugins" in your Settings view.
+3. You should now see "Bitcoin Block Stamp" under "Community plugins" in your Settings view.

 ### Manually

-Download the release files from the [latest release](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/releases/latest).
+1. Download the release files from the [latest release](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/releases/latest).

-Go to the plugins section in your vault folder `VaultFolder/.obsidian/plugins/`.
+2. Go to the plugins section in your vault folder `VaultFolder/.obsidian/plugins/`.

-Create a new folder called "bitcoin-block-stamp" and copy and paste the the downloaded `main.js`, `styles.css`, and `manifest.json` files into it.
+3. Create a new folder called "bitcoin-block-stamp" and copy and paste the the downloaded `main.js`, `styles.css`, and `manifest.json` files into it.

-You should now have the files `main.js`, `styles.css`, and `manifest.json` in your vault at `VaultFolder/.obsidian/plugins/bitcoin-block-stamp/`.
+4. You should now have the files `main.js`, `styles.css`, and `manifest.json` in your vault at `VaultFolder/.obsidian/plugins/bitcoin-block-stamp/`.

-Go to your Obsidian vault and enable the plugin by toggling "Bitcoin Block Stamp" under `Settings > Community plugins > Installed plugins`.
+5. Go to your Obsidian vault and enable the plugin by toggling "Bitcoin Block Stamp" under `Settings > Community plugins > Installed plugins`.

 ## Support me